aspiazza/AJISAI/README.md

   > + Data Viz will be broken up into different functions within a single custom library
   > + Will output training, baseline, post-preprocessed, and prediction subplots

+- Pipeline\Grid_Search
+  > + Contains a class that trains the same model contained in the "Models" directory using Optuna
+  > + Logs the best parameters, training results, and other data
+  > + Can be considered the "fine-tune" portion of the project

 - Pipeline\Models
   > + Contains the actual models and there parameters
   > + Models will be made using functional API and sequential
   > + Results of training should be outputted to Data Visual directory and logs
   > + Can implement Freezing, Pretrained layers, multiple models, and other techniques

+- Pipeline\Prediction
+  > + Contains a class that uses a given model to predict on data

 - Pipeline\Preprocess
   > + Data preprocessing component